 Current CA Radio Advertising:

-Advertised rate is available for rate and term refinance loans with a loan amounts between $300,000 – $765,600 depending on county.
+Advertised rate is available for rate and term refinance loans with loan amounts of $300,000 – $647,200 for 15-year and 30-year loans (depending on county).
 Home must be owner- occupied and owner owns no other properties.
-Minimum 780 FICO credit score and maximum LTV is 60.00% with no subordinate financing.
+Minimum 740 FICO credit score and maximum LTV is 60.00% with no subordinate financing.
 If these factors are not met, you may qualify for a loan but higher rates may apply.
 Subject to underwriting approval.
 Not all applicants will qualify.